nalton-software/WebsiteV1/p5Whiteboard/README.md

 - in rooms it says this ain't interactive, fix this when it is

 #### ChatArea
 - relies on global roomId - sets its room id to that in
+- it is death with the databasing
+- idk even what is working with that databasing
+- but it should work with some tweaks
+- tweaks needed: fix code in joinRoom so that it doesn't use 'this' in the after fetching function